* Please note that this group will not be meeting during the current Covid related restrictions.*

-A "Singing for Fun" group was started two years ago.
+A "Singing for Fun" group was started a few years ago.
 "Wenning Voices"meets every Thursday at 7:30 pm at the Church.

 If you want further information about the group, please contact Lucy Leather on 07960 647800.